AguaClara/UASB/README.md

 Mohamed Aden (mya27)

+Son-Jay Lake (svl24)

 ## Semester Goals:
 The overall goal of the Upflow Anaerobic Sludge Blanket (UASB) subteam is to develop a small-scale wastewater reactor out of widely available materials for use by rural and underserved communities.
-In Spring 2021, the UASB team is focusing on documentation of literature and reactor design decisions, preparation to restart prototype UASB reactors at the [Ithaca Area Wastewater Treatment Facility](https://www.cityofithaca.org/325/Wastewater-Treatment-Facility), troubleshooting the gas collection system via lab experiments, analysis of biogas production data from Spring 2020, and potential biological modeling.
+In Fall 2021, the UASB team is focusing on data collection of different parameters of their prototype UASB reactors at the [Ithaca Area Wastewater Treatment Facility](https://www.cityofithaca.org/325/Wastewater-Treatment-Facility) and analyzing the data to improve their reactors.

 ## Links to Reports and Presentations
 Note: The history of the team goes back as far as 2013; however, the current state of the team involves work done from Spring 2017 onwards.
 More information on lab scale research can be located on the [AguaClara Google Drive](https://drive.google.com/drive/u/0/folders/0B_v6wpES3UAuQm03bDVNdXRhVTQ) both under "Active Subteams" and "Archived Subteams."